 Lecture language: English Category: Home Care / Detergents Nowadays - in a more sustainable environment - product developers are aiming for consumer-relevant formats which address all three sides of the triangle with high performance, affordability and sustainability..
 In the Home and Fabric Care market this resulted in an increase in compact systems for which new formulation challenges have emerged.
 In addition, the growing demand of customers and society as a whole for more sustainable raw materials has resulted in the need to reformulate many existing products to enable the use of these new materials.
 Rapid development of these formats is encouraging fast research to optimize systems regarding compaction, compatibilization and solubilization of ingredients but also anticipating the in-use properties and optimization of delivery systems.
 Within that context, Dow R&D has been developing a number of High-throughput techniques to study deeply and rapidly these challenges and come up with new mechanistic insights to offer effective solutions for the market.
 In this presentation we will discuss these tools, the range of physical and application properties that can be measured and how this data can be used to generate models correlating composition to properties and performance for a range of home care end use products.

-During the SEPAWA® CONGRESS, SEPAWA® e.V. and the GDCh Division of Detergent Chemistry organize a Scientific Poster Session.
-Authors have the opportunity to present their poster in a short presentation.
-At the end of the poster session with the authors, the best pieces of work will be awarded.
+During the SEPAWA® CONGRESS, SEPAWA® e.V. organize a Scientific Poster Exposition.
+Authors have the opportunity to present their poster.
 Find further information on the page: Poster Presentations